Mckenzie River Trail Run

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-Aid stations are located approximately every 4 to 6 miles and will offer water, electrolyte drink, gels and typical aid station food.
-The race is CUPLESS; runners must bring a reusable cup or bottle.
-Drop bags can be delivered to Aid 3 at mile 16.7.
-Cutoffs are enforced beginning at aid station 2 near mile 11.5 and the intention is to have runners off course by 3:00 PM, allowing about eight hours to finish.
+Aid stations are placed approximately every 4-6 miles and provide water, electrolyte drink, gels and typical aid foods.
+The race is CUPLESS; runners should bring a reusable cup, bottle or flask.
+Drop bags deposited at the shuttle pickup at the McKenzie Community Track will be delivered to Aid 3 at about mile 16.7.
+Cutoffs are enforced beginning at Aid 2 near mile 11.5 and the event is run with an overall time limit of about eight hours.